temianibaba/tech258_azure/2_tier_deployment/readme.md

 ![alt text](images/image3.png)
 #### Tick enable private subnet for private-subnet
 ![alt text](images/image4.png)
 **Why two subnets?** The public one will be for public access via HTTP port 80 and the private subnet is for access for the app instance to the database instance only.
 This creates greater security for our databases making sure no one else can gain access to them.
+This also stops address spaces from overlapping.
 ### DONE!!
 Should look like this
 ![alt text](images/image5.png)
 ## Part two: Set up VMs